ZNGA February 2021 Options Begin Trading

-Investors in Zynga Inc (Symbol: ZNGA) saw new options begin trading today, for the February 2021 expiration.
+Investors in Zynga Inc (Symbol: ZNGA) saw new options become available today, for the February 2021 expiration.
 At Stock Options Channel, our YieldBoost formula has looked up and down the ZNGA options chain for the new February 2021 contracts and identified one put and one call contract of particular interest.

-The put contract at the $9.50 strike price has a current bid of 32 cents.
-If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $9.50, but will also collect the premium, putting the cost basis of the shares at $9.18 (before broker commissions).
-To an investor already interested in purchasing shares of ZNGA, that could represent an attractive alternative to paying $9.91/share today.
+The put contract at the $9.50 strike price has a current bid of 29 cents.
+If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $9.50, but will also collect the premium, putting the cost basis of the shares at $9.21 (before broker commissions).
+To an investor already interested in purchasing shares of ZNGA, that could represent an attractive alternative to paying $9.74/share today.

 Below is a chart showing the trailing twelve month trading history for Zynga Inc, and highlighting in green where the $9.50 strike is located relative to that history:

-Turning to the calls side of the option chain, the call contract at the $12.50 strike price has a current bid of 10 cents.
-If an investor was to purchase shares of ZNGA stock at the current price level of $9.91/share, and then sell-to-open that call contract as a "covered call," they are committing to sell the stock at $12.50.
-Considering the call seller will also collect the premium, that would drive a total return (excluding dividends, if any) of 27.14% if the stock gets called away at the February 2021 expiration (before broker commissions).
+Turning to the calls side of the option chain, the call contract at the $10.00 strike price has a current bid of 38 cents.
+If an investor was to purchase shares of ZNGA stock at the current price level of $9.74/share, and then sell-to-open that call contract as a "covered call," they are committing to sell the stock at $10.00.
+Considering the call seller will also collect the premium, that would drive a total return (excluding dividends, if any) of 6.57% if the stock gets called away at the February 2021 expiration (before broker commissions).
 Of course, a lot of upside could potentially be left on the table if ZNGA shares really soar, which is why looking at the trailing twelve month trading history for Zynga Inc, as well as studying the business fundamentals becomes important.
-Below is a chart showing ZNGA's trailing twelve month trading history, with the $12.50 strike highlighted in red:
+Below is a chart showing ZNGA's trailing twelve month trading history, with the $10.00 strike highlighted in red:

-The implied volatility in the put contract example is 74%, while the implied volatility in the call contract example is 95%.
+The implied volatility in the put contract example, as well as the call contract example, are both approximately 69%.

 Top YieldBoost Calls of the S&P 500 »